Slinred/strato-acme/README.md

 ### Docker

-The repository also contains a ready-to-go docker container/image that wrpas the acme.sh script and the python API for access to strato DNS.
-This allows for automatic certifacte generation/renewals and allows to create wildcard certificates.
+The repository also contains a ready-to-go docker container/image that wraps the acme.sh script and the python API for access to strato DNS.
+This allows for automatic certificate generation/renewals with wildcard support on domains hosted at Strato.

 To build the image locally, run `./docker/build.sh --load` to build the image for all supported platforms in the current version and load it into your local docker images